-Improving Student Academic Performance In an era of high stakes testing, the failure of schools to meet the expectations of federal No Child Left Behind legislation can trigger a whole host of problems, including district takeovers.
+Improving Student Academic Performance.
+In an era of high stakes testing, the failure of schools to meet the expectations of federal No Child Left Behind legislation can trigger a whole host of problems, including district take-over.
 Students in high quality afterschool programs show measurable improvement in their test scores, especially among those beginning with the lowest scores.
-If this is the case in programs in your region, be sure this information is widely publicized.
-If communities are considering starting a program, have them keep this in mind: an increasing number of principals attribute at least part of the improvement in their school's Academic Performance Index (API) scores to the additional support students receive in their afterschool programs.11 Remind them that an afterschool program that operates 181 days a year provides 91 days of additional learning.
+If this is the case in your program, be sure this information is widely publicized.
+If you are considering starting a program, have them keep this in mind: an increasing number of principals attribute at least part of the improvement in their school's Academic Performance Index (API) scores to the additional support students receive in their afterschool programs.
+An afterschool program that operates 181 days a year provides 91 days of additional learning.
 This can make all the difference for students who are below grade level - and it can strengthen the skills of those who are already doing well.

-Strengthening Student Social and Emotional Skills and Behavior High quality programs provide students with exciting, engaging and appropriately challenging opportunities to expand their knowledge and understanding of themselves and master new concepts and skills.
+Strengthening Student Social and Emotional Skills and Behavior.
+High quality programs provide students with exciting, engaging and appropriately challenging opportunities to expand their knowledge and understanding of themselves and master new concepts and skills.
 They encourage and motivate children and young people to internalize a personal sense of competence, contribute to their perceptions of themselves as able learners and create a can do spirit.
 Across programs, principals, teachers, parents and students attest to marked improvement in attitudes, behavior, self-confidence and enthusiasm for learning - all of which contribute to success in school and in life.

 From the perspective of schools, this is vitally important.
 It reduces the kinds of disruptive behavior in the classroom that take away from teaching and learning.
 It results in a decline in disciplinary actions that take administrators' time away from other more valuable things.
 And, it makes everyone's work much more meaningful and enjoyable.
-Helping programs conduct surveys among principals and certificated teachers, or have access to those that have already been developed, can provide invaluable information in these areas that can be used support and strengthen their case for funding.
+Use principals and certificated teacher surveys, or refer to those that have been developed by existing programs, to support and strengthen your case for funding.